edasque/DynamoDBtoCSV/README.md

     Options:

     	-h, --help                            output usage information
     	-V, --version                         output the version number
+    	-t, --table [tablename]               Add the table you want to output to csv -i, --index [indexname]               Add the index you want to output to csv -k, --keyExpression [keyExpression]   The name of the partition key to filter results on -v, --KeyExpressionValues [value]     The expression for filtering on the primary key -S, --select [list of fields]         The list of fields to select on -c, --count                           Only get count, requires -pk flag -a, --stats [fieldname]               Gets the count of all occurances by a specific field name (only string fields are supported presently)
-    	-t, --table [tablename]  Add the table you want to output to csv -e, --endpoint [url]     Endpoint URL, can be used to dump from local DynamoDB -f, --file [file]        Name of the file to be created -d, --describe
+    	-e, --endpoint [url]                  Endpoint URL, can be used to dump from local DynamoDB -f, --file [file]                     Name of the file to be created -d, --describe
     	-p, --profile [profile]  Use profile from your credentials file -ec --envcreds           Load AWS Credentials using AWS Credential Provider Chain